charlesLoder/havarotjs/pages/syllabification.md

 Takes a `boolean`.
 Default is `true`.

-If `true`, regards a shewa after a waw-shureq as a _shewa na'_, unless a metheg is present.
+If `true`, regards a sheva after a waw-shureq as a _sheva na'_, unless a metheg is present.

 ```typescript
 const default = new Text("וּלְמַזֵּר");